springernature/frontend-playbook/technologies/javascript.md

 ### Variables

-We define variables with multiple `var` statements and trust our developers to understand [hoisting].
+We define variables with multiple `var` statements and trust our developers to understand [hoisting](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var#var_hoisting).
 We generally discourage defining variables inside loops or blocks.

 We do this: